What is Psychiatric Medication Management?

 Medication Management Works Well for Those with a Dual-Diagnosis

-Dual diagnosis is when an individual suffers from both a substance use disorder, like drug or alcohol addiction, and a mental health disorder at the same time.
-Often, an addiction can lead to mental illness if it gets to the point of altering one’s brain chemistry or mental illness can lead to addiction as people tend to try and self-medicate rather than seek effective treatment.
+A dual diagnosis occurs when an individual experiences both a substance use disorder, such as addiction to drugs or alcohol, and a concurrent mental health disorder.
+Frequently, addiction can precipitate mental health issues by altering brain chemistry, or conversely, mental illness can lead to addiction as individuals attempt to self-medicate instead of seeking proper treatment.

-Many people with a co-occurring disorder develop substance abuse due to a desire to feel accepted and like a “functioning” individual.
-It may start with one drink to calm social anxiety that turns into alcohol addiction.
-Or a hit of marijuana to try and forget memories of trauma.
-While these may provide short-term relief, they are not efficient long-term methods of treatment and result in a cycle of abuse that could be deadly to the individual and those around them.
+Many individuals with co-occurring disorders turn to substance abuse as a means of fitting in and appearing as “functioning” members of society.
+It might begin with a single drink to ease social anxiety, evolving into alcohol addiction, or experimenting with marijuana to escape traumatic memories.
+While these actions may offer temporary relief, they are not effective long-term solutions and often result in a damaging cycle of abuse that poses risks to both the affected individual and those around them.